Shield Illinois: Incubator Lab Facility Investment

 The new lab was completed on August 1 and became operational on August 24.

-Air Purifier Distribution
+Air purifier distribution

 On Friday, July 21, 2023, Illinois Governor JB Pritzker and the Illinois Department of Public Health announced they were partnering with SHIELD Illinois to distribute air purifiers to licensed Illinois Day Care outside of the city of Chicago.
-The purifiers were purchased with $10 million dollars of federal funds through the CDC's Epidemiology and Laboratory Capacity for Prevention and Control (ELC) Reopening Schools Program.
+The purifiers were purchased with $10 million of federal funds through the CDC's Epidemiology and Laboratory Capacity for Prevention and Control (ELC) Reopening Schools Program.
 SHIELD Illinois will use the extensive logistics capabilities developed serving over 2,300 locations during the pandemic to distribute the filters across the state.

 Legacy

 Clinical Laboratory Development Program

 The work of SHIELD Illinois will continue through the Clinical Laboratory Development Program powered by SHIELD Illinois ("CLDP").
 Utilizing the state-of-the-art laboratory renovated by SHIELD Illinois at the University of Illinois Chicago, CLDP will address the critical shortage of qualified clinical laboratory personnel in Illinois.
 The goal of the program is to develop the next generation of laboratory technicians and scientists through hands-on training and work experience.